Admin-7/Mr-Robot-techniques/Persona-based-commsec-training-matrix.md

 * Audit your webserver for information disclosure vulns ([a thorough treatment of webdev security things](https://github.com/FallibleInc/security-guide-for-developers)):
   * Turn off "directory listings" on your webserver
 * Use alternatives to Google Docs such as pad.RiseUp.net or share.RiseUp.net, etc.
+* Prevent spoofing of emails claiming to be from your domain by [implementing DKIM](https://scotthelme.co.uk/email-security-dkim/) for email services you provide
 ## Helpful tools

 * On your server(s), use LetsEncrypt to enable TLS connections (for Web+Mail+any hosted service)